 What are the best San Jose, Costa Rica beaches?

 You definitely wouldn’t call San Jose one of the best beach towns in Costa Rica.
-Like Liberia, this bustling city is landlocked and there aren’t any beaches in San Jose, Costa Rica to visit (despite what they made you believe in Jurassic Park).
-You’ll have to travel to the coast to experience the beaches Costa Rica is famous for.
+Like Liberia, this bustling city is landlocked so short answer is – there aren’t any beaches in San Jose, Costa Rica to visit (despite what they made you believe in Jurassic Park).

 costa rica backpacking: Things To Do in Jaco Costa Rica